philss/philss.github.io/_posts/2018-11-04-the-joy-of-reinstalling-the-system.markdown

 ## Summing up

 It's great to have a fresh system again!
 But it's a pain to reconfigure everything from scratch.
-So my advise is to keep your config files saved and updated somewhere, in order to have an easy setup.
+So my advice is to keep your config files saved and updated somewhere, in order to have an easy setup.
 This way you don't have to fear when reinstalling the system.

 [dot-files]: https://github.com/phils/dotfiles